uio-carpentry/organisational/meetings/201209_board_meeting.md

 * publishing the list of instructors on the website
 * meeting board and UiO Library (Lex)
 * taking Carpentry@UiO to the next level (Lex)
+* election of new Board members for 2021 (see [the Charter](https://governance.readthedocs.io/en/latest/charter.html#elections))
+  * note that we have moved the election from the fall to the spring, but still need to update the charter on this point

 ### Any other business